IFE-Fiware/governance-authority/README.md

 The suggested way for deployment, is to unpack the released package to a folder on a host where you have kubectl and helm available and configured.

+There are just a few values.yaml files you need to change.
+The first are the values.yaml files from the `xsfc-data-catalogue` and `xsfc-infra-catalogue` components.
+Make sure that `hostAliases.ip` points to your ingress controller cluster ip.

-There is basically one file that you need to modify - values.yaml.
+The last one to modify is main values.yaml.
 There are a couple of variables you need to replace - described below.
 The rest you don't need to change.
 The ejbca section needs to be entered after you've gotten through the whole EJBCA configuration process and have the keystore and truststore, then just update the deployment.